byoda/byoda-python/docs/infrastructure/create_a_service.md

 - update, no specifiers
 - delete: delete the value of the key
 - append: add an entry to an array

-The access controls can only be defined for the 'properties' defined for the 'jsonschema' in the service contract and not for the data structures defined under the '$defs' section
+- persist: allow the client to persist this data.
+This action is only supported for the 'service' entity.
+This action must only be used for data that the service needs to reach out to members when there is a problem with the service or with someones membership of the service, ie. the email address and the member_id of the membership.
-- (not yet supported in the pod) search: (only applies to simple values, not to objects or arrays): Search an array for object with a key containing the specified value.
+- search (not yet supported in the pod): only applies to simple values, not to objects or arrays): Search an array for object with a key containing the specified value.
 Specifiers:
   - type: (string).
 The values depend on the type of field the search action is specified:
     - for string values:
       - "full case-sensitive"